 To begin your first Monthly Log, navigate to the next available spread of facing pages.
-The left tab will be your Calendar Page, and the right will be your Task Page.
+On the left tab will be your Calendar Page, and on the right will be your Task Page.

 You may use the Calendar Page to record and/or plan Events and Tasks.
-Only keep the entries as brief as possible, as this page is intended to provide a simple birds-eye view.
+Just keep the entries as brief as possible, as this page is intended to provide a simple bird-eye view.
 Since this page serves as a summary, keep the entries as short as possible.

 The Task Page on the right displays a list of Tasks that you want to complete this month as well as unfinished Tasks that you’ve imported from the previous month or the Future Log.

 TIP: Set up the next Monthly Log at the end of the current month, not far in advance.
 You can never know how many pages you’ll need in a given month.

 Choose a timeline that fits best for you.
 Some Bullet Journalists often maintain a Weekly Log in which they transfer things from the previous week to keep them fresh in their minds.

 With all this being said, how do you organize your life with bullet journals?
 The answer is simple, you just log everything.
 You plan and you log.